fyrefiend/TJs-DnD/README.md

 ## Cosmology
  - Ignore the Eberron setting's cosmology.
 We're using the standard Great Wheel model found in the PHB.
- - *If* we ever decide to Spell Jam we are using 2nd E's crystal spheres and phlogiston, **not** the astral sea.
+ - *If* we ever decide to Spelljam we are using 2nd E's crystal spheres and phlogiston, **not** the astral sea.
- - .